devtron-labs/devtron-documentation/k8s-dashboard/db-docs/resources/glossary.md

 Actions or processes performed before the actual image-building process in a containerized application's deployment pipeline, e.g., Jira Issue Validator.

 In Devtron, you can configure pre-build actions by going to Applications (choose your app) → App Configuration (tab) → Workflow Editor → (edit build pipeline) → Pre-build stage (tab) → Add task (button).
-[Read More...](../user-guide/creating-application/workflow/ci-build-pre-post-plugins.md#configuring-pre-post-build-tasks)

 ### Post-build

 Actions or processes performed after the [image](#image) building process in a containerized application's deployment pipeline, e.g., email notification about build status.

 In Devtron, you can configure post-build actions by going to Applications (choose your app) → App Configuration (tab) → Workflow Editor → (edit build pipeline) → Post-build stage (tab) → Add task (button).
-[Read More...](../user-guide/creating-application/workflow/ci-build-pre-post-plugins.md#configuring-pre-post-build-tasks)

 ### Pre-deployment

 Steps, scripts, or configurations executed before deploying a new version of an application to a Kubernetes cluster.

 In Devtron, you can configure pre-deployment actions by going to Applications (choose your app) → App Configuration (tab) → Workflow Editor → (edit deployment pipeline) → Pre-deployment stage (tab) → Add task (button).
-[Read More...](../user-guide/creating-application/workflow/cd-pipeline.md#3.-pre-deployment-stage)

 ### Post-deployment

 Actions, checks, or processes carried out after a new version of an application is successfully deployed to a Kubernetes cluster, e.g., Jira Issue Updater.

 In Devtron, you can configure post-deployment actions by going to Applications (choose your app) → App Configuration (tab) → Workflow Editor → (edit deployment pipeline) → Post-deployment stage (tab) → Add task (button).
-[Read More...](../user-guide/creating-application/workflow/cd-pipeline.md#post-deployment-stage)

 ### ReplicaSet